California's Largest Fire Burns Homes as Blazes Scorch West | Hamodia.com

 Although hot weather with afternoon winds posed a continued threat of spreading blazes, weekend forecasts also called for a chance of scattered thunderstorms in California, Utah, Nevada, Arizona and other states.
 However, forecasters said some could be dry thunderstorms that produce little rain but a lot of lightning, which can spark new blazes.

 More than 85 large wildfires were burning around the country, most of them in Western states.
-They had burned over 1.4 million acres .
+They had burned over 1.4 million acres (2,135 square miles, or more than 553,000 hectares).

-In southwest Montana, officials were focusing on structure protection for three area fires amid weather forecasts of rising temperatures, low humidity and westerly winds this week, factors that could produce explosive growth.